International Relations BA

 The application starts on the online application system.
 Students need to register in the system, fill in the online application form, upload the required documents and follow the instructions during the application process.

-Students who hold Hungarian citizenship and/or dual citizenship, must apply through felvi.hu Please note that if an application is submitted not according to the aforementioned, it will be rejected.
+Students who (also) hold Hungarian citizenship must apply through felvi.hu Please note that if an application is submitted not according to the aforementioned, it will be rejected.

 Procedure of the entrance examination

-The ranking is based on a total evaluation of the academic excellence (based on the submitted documents) and the results of the entrance exam.
+Applicants with a full application package will be asked to participate in an oral entrance exam.
+The institutional admission scores are based on a total evaluation of academic excellence (based on the submitted documents) and the results of the entrance exam.
+The entrance exam seeks to assess the general and professional knowledge and interest of the applicant.

 Recommended reading for the oral exam